 4) If the police attend the accident scene, obtain the name of the investigating officer, law enforcement agency name and case number.
 Also indicate if any citations were issued and to whom.

 5) Document the road conditions.
 Were the roads wet, dry, icy?
 Were your headlights on?
 Did the other vehicle have their headlights on?
 Were the brake lights functioning on your vehicle?
 Did the other vehicle have working brake lights?
 Was your turn signal on?
 Was the other vehicle’s turn signal blinking?

 6) Detail your actions and the other driver’s actions just prior to the motor vehicle accident.
 Indicate the speed you were traveling, the estimated speed of the other driver and the posted speed limit.
 Describe any evasive actions you took to avoid the accident, as well as maneuvers by the other driver to avoid the accident.
 If there are traffic controls at the motor vehicle accident site, specify what the controls were, the traffic signal color, if applicable, and who had the right of way.

 7) Get the full names of any witnesses to the motor vehicle accident.
 Be sure to include their complete address and telephone number.

 A motor vehicle accident is traumatic.
 Being fully prepared beforehand will help eliminate some stress and ensure that you are in the best position possible to begin the process of obtain compensation for damages to your vehicle and injuries suffered.

-If you have any additional questions or to speak with one of our Connecticut car accident attorneys, contact us by calling 888.244.5480 or filling out a contact us form.
+If you've been involved in a motor vehicle accident in Connecticut, contact us at (888) 244- 5480 to speak with one of our Connecticut car accident attorneys or fill out a contact us form.